nasa-jpl/autoRIFT/README.md

 ## 4. Instructions

-### 4.1 geogrid

-* It is recommended to run ISCE up to the step where coregistered SLC's are done, e.g. "mergebursts" for using topsApp.
+* When the grid is provided in geographic coordinates, it is recommended to run the "geogrid" module first before running "autorift".
+In other words, the outputs from "testGeogrid.py" (a.k.a winlocname, winoffname, winro2vxname, winro2vyname) will serve as the inputs for running "autorift" or will be required to generate the final motion velocity maps.

 For quick use:
-* Refer to the file "testGeogrid.py" for the usage of the sub-module and modify it for your own purpose
+* Refer to the file "testAutorift.py" for the usage of the module and modify it for your own purpose
-* Input files include the master image folder (required), slave image folder (required), a DEM (required), local surface slope maps, velocity maps
+* Input files include the master image (required), slave image (required), and the four outputs from running "testGeogrid.py" (a.k.a winlocname, winoffname, winro2vxname, winro2vyname)
+* Output files include 1) estimated displacement in x-coordinate, 2) estimated displacement in y-coordinate, 3) light interpolation mask, 4) iteratively progressive chip size used. _Note: These four output files will be stored in a file named "offset.mat" that can be viewed in Python and MATLAB.
+When the grid is provided in geographic coordinates, a 4-band GeoTIFF with the same EPSG code as input grid will be created as well and named "offset.tif"; a 2-band GeoTIFF consisting of the final converted motion velocity in geographic x- and y-coordinates will be created and named "velocity.tif"._

 For modular use:
-* In Python environment, type the following to import the "geogrid" sub-module and initialize the "geogrid" object

-       import isce
-       from components.contrib.geoAutorift.geogrid.Geogrid import Geogrid
-       obj = Geogrid()
-       obj.configure()

-* The "geogrid" object has several parameters that have to be set up (listed below; can also be obtained by referring to "testGeogrid.py"):

-       ------------------radar parameters------------------
-       startingRange:       starting range
-       rangePixelSize:      range pixel size
-       sensingStart:        starting azimuth time
-       prf:                 pulse repition frequency
-       lookSide:            look side, e.g. -1 for right looking
-       repeatTime:          time period between the acquisition of the two radar images
-       numberOfLines:       number of lines (in azimuth)
-       numberOfSamples:     number of samples (in range)
-       orbit:               ISCE orbit data structure
-       ------------------input file names------------------
-       demname:             (input) name of the DEM file
-       dhdxname:            (input; not required) name of the local surface slope in x-coodinate file
-       dhdyname:            (input; not required) name of the local surface slope in y-coodinate file
-       vxname:              (input; not required) name of the motion velocity in x-coodinate file
-       vyname:              (input; not required) name of the motion velocity in y-coodinate file
-       ------------------output file names------------------
-       winlocname:          (output) name of the range and azimuth pixel indices (at each grid point) file
-       winoffname:          (output) name of the range and azimuth coarse displacement (at each grid point) file
-       winro2vxname:        (output) name of the conversion coefficients from radar displacement (range and azimuth) to motion velocity in x-coordinate (at each grid point) file
-       winro2vyname:        (output) name of the conversion coefficients from radar displacement (range and azimuth) to motion velocity in y-coordinate (at each grid point) file

-* After the above parameters are set, run the sub-module as below to create the output files

-       obj.geogrid()

-### 4.2 autorift

-* It is recommended to run the "geogrid" sub-module first before running "autorift".
-In other words, the outputs from "testGeogrid.py" (a.k.a winlocname, winoffname, winro2vxname, winro2vyname) will serve as the inputs for running "autorift".

-For quick use:
-* Refer to the file "testAutorift.py" for the usage of the sub-module and modify it for your own purpose
-* Input files include the master image (required), slave image (required), and the four outputs from running "testGeogrid.py"

-For modular use:
-* In Python environment, type the following to import the "autorift" sub-module and initialize the "autorift" object
+* In Python environment, type the following to import the "autorift" module and initialize the "autorift" object

        import isce
        from components.contrib.geoAutorift.autorift.Autorift import Autorift